100% Confidential

 The journey to recovery from addiction is long and difficult.
 However, you’ve already accomplished a lot by completing your recovery program.
-Now it’s time to set yourself up for future success.
-Taking the steps to make sure everything you learned in recovery will follow you throughout your life.
-Here are 5 tips for finding your footing after addiction recovery.
+Now, it’s time to set yourself up for future success.
+Take the steps to make sure everything you learned in recovery will follow you throughout your life.
+Here are five tips for finding your footing after addiction recovery.

 Before Leaving The Recovery Facility.

-What should you be expecting from life after recovery?
+What should you be expecting from life after recovery from addiction?
 What are some good coping mechanisms you can have in your toolbelt going forward?
 How can you avoid bad habits and form better ones to prevent relapse?
 Your counselors should be able to help you identify what your old triggers are.
 They can also guide you on how to avoid them in the real world.
 Discovering what you want to do with your life after recovery is also an important goal.
-Perhaps you will decide to go back to school, or return to your original career or do something totally different, like installing solar power systems.
-I mean why not, right?
+Perhaps you will decide to go back to school, return to your original career or do something totally different, like installing solar power systems.
+I mean, why not, right?

 Getting Continued Support.

-Life after rehab can be incredibly isolating and lonely.
-It’s easy to slip back into old habits without the support systems and accountability you had in rehab.
+Life after recovery from addiction can sometimes be isolating and lonely.
+It’s easy to fall back into old habits without the support systems and accountability you had in rehab.
 Nobody around you understands what you’ve been through, and you might feel like you can’t talk to anyone about how you feel.

 That’s why it’s important to establish a support system as soon as you’ve left rehab.
-This could look like one-on-one talk therapy, a 12-step program, or other relevant support groups.
-It’s also important to continue checking in with your health care professional.
+This could look like one-on-one talk therapy, a 12-step program, or other relevant support groups for recovery from addiction.
+It’s also important to continue checking in with your healthcare professional.
 Sometimes complacency is an issue and avoiding appointments because you don’t feel they’re necessary can become a habit.

 Establishing New Routines.